SEUNGKYUCHUNG/OfficeScripts/autotable/autotablenh.md

 	// Get the surrouding region around the selected cell B2 let currentRegion = specificCell.getSurroundingRegion();

-	// Convert the surrounding region into a table, using the first row as headers workbook.addTable(currentRegion.getAddress(), false);
+	// Convert the surrounding region into a table workbook.addTable(currentRegion.getAddress(), false);
    }
    ```